CBSE Class 10 Science Syllabus 2025-26 PDF Download

 Reproduction: Reproduction in animals and plants (asexual and sexual) reproductive health – need and methods of family planning.
 Safe sex vs HIV/AIDS.
 Child bearing and women’s health.

-Heredity and Evolution: Heredity; Mendel’s contribution- Laws for inheritance of traits: Sex determination: brief introduction: (topics excluded – evolution; evolution and classification and evolution should not be equated with progress).
+Heredity and Evolution: Heredity; Mendel’s contribution- Laws for inheritance of traits: Sex determination; brief introduction.

 Theme: Natural Phenomena Unit III: Natural Phenomena